GeorgeAzpeitia/Sorting-Sounds/README.md

 ## Sorting Sounds
 Sorting sounds is a sorting algorithm visualizer and audibilizer written in Python 2.7 with the user interface implemented using Tkinter.
-Inspired by Timo Bingmann's [The Sound of Sorting](http://panthema.net/2013/sound-of-sorting/), I created this project as an exercise in learning Python.
+Inspired by Timo Bingmann's [The Sound of Sorting](http://panthema.net/2013/sound-of-sorting/), I created this project as a learning exercise in Python.

 ![Screen01](Sorting-Sounds-Screen01.png)

 Sorting Sounds is capable of real time animation of sorting algorithms.
 The user is able to not only pause and play an animation, but also step through each algorithm and change the delay between animation steps.

-### Prerequisities
+### Prerequisites
 Python 2.7.6

 PyAudio